-A common application when using a DMD and a DLPC3420 is for creating a pico projector that can be used as an accessory to a smartphone, tablet, or a laptop.
-The DLPC3420 in the pico projector receives images from a multimedia front end within the product as shown in 28-1.
+A common application when using a DLP230KP DMD and a DLPC3434 is for creating a Pico projector that can be used as an accessory to a smartphone, tablet, or a laptop.
+The DLPC3434 controller in the Pico projector receives images from a multimedia front end within the product as shown in \boxtimes 8-1.